The YUGSA offers a variety of funding and support for our members.

 Emergency Loan Fund (ELF)

 The Emergency Loan Fund (ELF) is an interest-free loan available to full-time members of the YUGSA.
-The maximum amount of the loan is $250.
+The maximum amount of the loan is $350.
 You may apply for an ELF at any point during the year.
-To receive a loan please fill out the attached form and bring it to our office along with post-dated cheques for repayment.
-More information is available on the form.
-If you have any questions or you would like to schedule a meeting please contact us at email@example.com.
+To receive a loan please contact our Student Services Coordinator (SSC): firstname.lastname@example.org to schedule an appointment to complete an application in-person at our office.
+You will be asked to bring your YUCard, proof of current registration as a graduate student, and post-dated cheques for repayment to your appointment.

 On the basis of budgetary allowances, funds or materials may be available to student groups to help with expenses of events, projects, or activities related to the well being of graduate students and community members.
 Examples of funded projects include: conferences, film screenings, and lectures.
 Direct expenses are defined as the cost of supplies, materials, and services expended on the project.
 All events, projects or activities must uphold the equity mandate of the YUGSA.
 Donation Requests are seen at Council.
 Council meets the third Thursday of every month.
 Please submit forms ahead of time to email@example.com.
 For more details see the below form.